 \subsection{Theoretical estimation of the LMXB population size}

-The modelling of LMXB is based on the fact that they can not be associated with previous star formation events in a galaxy which is due to the long lifetime of their low mass stellar companions.
-Thus, LMXBs are more typically found in old galactic stellar regions which connects the LMXB population to the total stellar mass of their host galaxy \citep{Gilfanov2004, Zhang+2012, Lehmer+2017, Lehmer+2019}.
-By requiring that a SSP must be older than 1 Gyr for it to be eligible to host a LMXB population, we can simply obtain the LMXB population size by renormalizing the LMXB XLF to the mass of the SSP.
-In particular, we will use the broken power-law XLF from \cite{Zhang+2012} throughout this paper which has the form:

-where $L_{b,1}=0.546$ and $L_{b,2}=5.99$ are break luminosities, $L_{cut}=500$ is the cut-off luminosity, $A_{\mathrm{LXB}}=54.48$ is the normalization in units of $10^{11} \Msun$, and $\alpha_1=1.02$, $\alpha_2=2.06$, $\alpha_3=3.63$ are the respective power-law slopes.
-Luminosities are in units of $10^{38}\, \ulum$.
-In fact, LMXBs appear to not only be dependent on the stellar mass of the host galaxy, but are also connected to the GC specific frequency ($S_N$) which enhances the XLF normalization by accounting for dynamically formed LMXBs in GCs \citep{Irwin2005, Boroson+2011, Zhang+2012, Lehmer+2020}.
+The modeling of LMXB is based on the fact that they cannot be associated with previous star formation events in a galaxy, which is due to the long lifetime of their low-mass stellar companions.
+Thus, LMXBs are more typically found in old galactic stellar regions, which connects the LMXB population to the total stellar mass of their host galaxy \citep{Gilfanov2004, Zhang+2012, Lehmer+2017, Lehmer+2019}.
+By requiring that a SSP must be older than 1 Gyr for it to be eligible to host a LMXB population, we can simply obtain the LMXB population size by re-normalizing the LMXB XLF to the mass of the SSP.
+In particular, we use the BPL XLF from \cite{Zhang+2012} throughout this paper, which has the form where $L_{b,1}=0.546$ and $L_{b,2}=5.99$ are break luminosities, $L_{cut}=500$ is the cutoff luminosity, $A_{\mathrm{LMXB}}=54.48$ is the normalization, $M_*$ is the total stellar mass of a galaxy, and $\alpha_1=1.02$, $\alpha_2=2.06$, $\alpha_3=3.63$ are the respective PL slopes.
+Luminosities are given in units of $10^{38}\, \ulum$.
+In fact, LMXBs appear to not only be dependent on the stellar mass of the host galaxy, but also be connected to the GC specific frequency ($S_N$), which enhances the XLF normalization by accounting for dynamically formed LMXBs in GCs \citep{Irwin2005, Boroson+2011, Zhang+2012, Lehmer+2020}.
 In \citet{Lehmer+2020} they were successful in estimating the field LMXB contribution from different formation channels while earlier studies like \citet{Zhang+2012} combine these channels into a single XLF.
-Since it is not feasible to account for GCs in the context of a cosmological simulation, because of mass resolution limits, integration of eq. \eqref{eq:xlf_lxb} is sufficient to describe the LMXB population in a SSP as
+Since it is not feasible to account for GCs in the context of a cosmological simulation, because of mass resolution limits, integration of Eq. \eqref{eq:xlf_LMXB} is sufficient to describe the LMXB population in a SSP as